Siblings – the definition that comprises love, strife, competition, and forever friends.

 3. They are Your Crime Partners

 Remember the time when you would team up with your siblings to sneak food at night, trying not to make any noise so that you can avoid the rebuke from your parents.
-Or, when you suck at your math test and have to bargain with your siblings so they will not disclose it.
+Or when you suck at your math test and have to bargain with your siblings so they will not disclose it.
 They will always be your partners in crime.
-You can enjoy the joyous and adventurous life with them.
+You can enjoy a joyous and adventurous life with them.

 4. They Always Look Out for You